-This post is about things to do on Bourbon Street in New Orleans, including famous sights, places to eat, and places to hear great live music.
+This post is about things to do on Bourbon Street in New Orleans, LA.
+We include famous sights, places to eat, and places to hear great live music.

 - Famous Sights

 Bourbon St. is a mere 13 blocks long and yet is known worldwide for its drinking establishments, live music venues, souvenir shops, and much more.

 It is so famous that more bars in the world are named after it than after any other place.